 We recognise the key role that parents and carers play in the education of their child.
-Parents and carers have legitimate expectations of us to teach their children well and to a high standard, to keep them safe and secure, look after their welfare and to keep them informed.
+Parents and carers share our expectations:

 What parents and carers say about our school